kblackerby/TweetMoji/README.md

 ===
 Twitter Sentiment Analysis
 --
->>>NOTE:: THE BASH FILE IS INTENDED FOR UNIX/LINUX MACHINES ONLY.>>>
+>NOTE:: THE BASH FILE IS INTENDED FOR UNIX/LINUX MACHINES ONLY.>
 1. TO Retrieve Tweets
 --
 - Download and Install Python 2.7 or higher (if not installed)
 - Run get-pip.py
 - Run "pip install oauth2" command in command line
->>>NOTE::>>>
+>NOTE::>
-	For Windows, the command will look like "C:\Python27\Scripts\pip.exe install oauth2"
+>	For Windows, the command will look like "C:\Python27\Scripts\pip.exe install oauth2"
-- Create Twitter Developer Profile
+>- Create Twitter Developer Profile
-- Create new app to get api and access keys
+>- Create new app to get api and access keys
-- In a Tweet Retriever Python file, add your keys to the appropriate variables at the top of the file
+>- In a Tweet Retriever Python file, add your keys to the appropriate variables at the top of the file

 UNIX/LINUX
 - Ensure that the chosen Python Tweet Retriever and the bash file are in the same directory